Christian Abraham Fleetwood: Enlistment

+Battle of Chaffin's Farm and Medal of Honor

 On September 29, 1864, the 3rd Division, including Fleetwood's regiment, participated in the Battle of Chaffin's Farm on the outskirts of the Confederate capital of Richmond, Virginia.
 During the 4th Regiment's charge on the enemy fortifications, Fleetwood supervised the unit's left flank.
 Among the charging soldiers was Sergeant Alfred B. Hilton, the bearer of two flags, one of which had been seized from a wounded sergeant.
 When Hilton himself was wounded, Fleetwood and another soldier, Charles Veale, each grabbed a flag from him before the colors could touch the ground.
 Now carrying the American flag, Fleetwood continued forward under heavy fire until it became clear that the unit could not penetrate the enemy defenses.
-Retreating back to the reserve line, he used the flag to rally a small group of men and continue the fight.
+Retreating to the reserve line, he used the flag to rally a small group of men and continue the fight.
 For their actions during the battle, Fleetwood, Hilton, and Veale were each issued the Medal of Honor just over six months later, on April 6, 1865.
-Fleetwood's official Medal of Honor citation reads simply: "Seized the colors, after 2 color bearers had been shot down, and bore them nobly through the fight."
+Fleetwood's official Medal of Honor citation reads simply: "Seized the colors, after two color bearers had been shot down, and bore them nobly through the fight."
 The medal is now part of the collection of the Smithsonian's National Museum of American History.
+Sergeant Major Fleetwood's Medal of Honor was donated by his daughter Edith Fleetwood in 1948.
 Fleetwood also won a General B. F. Butler Medal, presumably for his action in the same engagement.

+Discharge

-Although every officer of the regiment sent a petition for him to be commissioned an officer, Secretary of War Edwin Stanton did not recommend appointment.
+Although every officer of the regiment sent a petition for him to be commissioned an officer, Secretary of War Edwin Stanton did not recommend an appointment.
 Fleetwood was honorably discharged from the Army on May 4, 1866.
-Fleetwood's 1864 service is in part detailed in a diary he wrote that year full of entries about his experiences during the war.
+Fleetwood's 1864 service is in part detailed; in a diary, he wrote that year full of entries about his experiences during the war.

 Post-war life

+Jobs and life

-After the war, Fleetwood worked as a bookkeeper in Columbus, Ohio, until 1867, and in several minor government positions in the Freedmen's Bank and War Department in Washington, D.C.
+After the war, Fleetwood worked as a bookkeeper in Columbus, Ohio, until 1867 and in several minor government positions in the Freedmen's Bank and War Department in Washington, D.C.
 With his wife Sara Iredell, whom he married on November 16, 1869, he led an active social life.
 Sara Iredell's grandmother, Louisa Burr, was the sister of Philadelphia abolitionist John (Jean) Pierre Burr and daughter of U.S. vice president, Aaron Burr.
 Sara's maternal uncle, novelist Frank J. Webb, lived with the couple in Washington in 1870 while writing for Frederick Douglass' New Era.
 The Fleetwoods had one daughter, Edith.

-They were well acquainted with most of the prominent African Americans of the period, many who frequently visited their residence.
+They were well acquainted with most of the prominent African Americans of the period, many of who frequently visited their residence.
 Members of Washington's black elite society presented Fleetwood with a testimonial in 1889.